yfzzzyyls/incremental-segmentation/DESIGN.md

 ---

-## Step 8: Homography for This Frame
+## Step 7: Warp Mask Using Homography
 **What it does:** Computes the homography to map cached mask to current view.

 ### Method A: From Plane + Pose (Fast)